OLIMEX/Arduino_configurations/AVR/README.md

 Log:

+1.4.4 - 2018/05/01
+Added example for Olimexino-328 and Shield-EKG/EMG inside the package.

+1.4.3 - 2018/04/13
+Added example for Olimexino-328, ADS1220 and weight measure sensor.
+Added ADS1262 library and example based on the library of VenkateshBhat.

 1.4.2 - 2017/11/14
 Shield-LCD2X16 examples are updated.
 UART_LCD and UART_GPIO can be uploaded to Olimexino-328 and Olimexino-32U4 (instead of only Olimexino-328).
 Added the LCD1x9 library for Olimexino-85 (it was removed in the previous version).

 1.4.1 - 2017/11/07
 Uploaded new library for MOD-LCD1x9 that works properly with Olimexino-328, Olimexino-32U4 and Olimexino-Nano with hardware I2C (Wire library) instead of software I2C as it was until now.

 1.4.0 - 2017/09/21
 Micronuclues uploader replaced with the original one of Digistump so it support Linux OS as well.

 1.3.7 - 2016/09/27
 Small fix in some of the libraries.